Trafficking victims in Europe forced into life of crime

 Much of the attention in trafficking cases focuses on victims forced into commercial sex work, and the plight of people forced to commit crimes has been largely overlooked, experts say.

-One reason is that victims of this kind of trafficking, like victims of forced labour, are less visible, Skrivankova said.
+One reason is that victims of this kind of trafficking, like victims of forced labor, are less visible, Skrivankova said.

-"Very rarely are victims identifed," she said, calling the failure an indictment of recent anti-trafficking policies, laws and procedures.
+"Very rarely are victims identified," she said, calling the failure an indictment of recent anti-trafficking policies, laws and procedures.

 "(Victims) have already been punished and have suffered through trafficking and they are punished yet again by those who should actually be helping them and identifying them," she said.

-"(But) it's very much the same as trafficking for forced labour - when you become sensitive and attuned to it, you will see the cases are there and they are everywhere."
+"(But) it's very much the same as trafficking for forced labor - when you become sensitive and attuned to it, you will see the cases are there and they are everywhere."

-One case cited in the report involved Lithuanians being forced by organised criminal gangs to take part in a scam involving a bogus charity.
+One case cited in the report involved Lithuanians being forced by organized criminal gangs to take part in a scam involving a bogus charity.

 Victims were made to collect bags of unwanted clothing donated by the public, which were then taken to Lithuania to be sold for a profit as second-hand clothes.